Climate

 The word "climate" is often used as a shorthand for all forms of planetary crisis.
 We treat that polycrisis more holistically on the Explore Solutions page.

-On this page, our look at climate change includes carbon in the atmosphere, increased heat, and extreme weather, how these interact with our local Southern California geographies, and how they impact the people and species who live here.
+On this page, our look at climate change includes carbon in the atmosphere, increased heat, and extreme weather, how these interact with our local Southern California geographies, and how they impact the people, places, and species who live here.

 We are marginally to poorly prepared for climate change.
-Some people, species, and places are more resilient than others.
-But the entire region needs to adopt new systems and ways of thinking, ways of measuring growth and pathways for finding meaning in order to shepherd us through this period.
+The entire region needs to adopt new systems, ways of thinking, ways of measuring growth, and pathways for finding meaning in order to navigate this period.

 One weakness of climate vulnerability models is that they prioritize us humans.
 How can we design a climate vulnerability model that maximizes the nonhuman?
 How can we design a model that recognizes the strength of human social and kinship networks?